AndrewKishino/sotez/README.md

 npm install @ledgerhq/hw-transport-u2f
 ```

-Importing a ledger requires at least the Transport argument is provided.
-You can define the BIP44 path as the second argument.
+Importing a ledger requires that you have the Tezos ledger wallet app installed and the app open on the ledger.
+The Transport argument is the only required argument, but you can define the BIP44 path as the second argument, and the curve (`tz1`, `tz2`, `tz3`) as the third.
 If the BIP44 path is not provided, it will use the zero index value (`"44'/1729'/0'/0'"`).

 ```js
 // Import the required transport for the appropriate environment